Additional Resources and Examples of Innovative School Models

-Examples of schools taking innovative approaches to teaching include Touchstone Education and City Charter High School.
-At Touchstone, teachers proceed on career paths from associate to master teacher.
-Master teachers are responsible for all students in a content area, teach the most difficult parts of the curriculum, and train and develop other teachers.
-Master teachers can earn up to $100,000 per year.
-At City Charter as well, teachers have multi-level career ladders where their pay is tied to demonstrated competencies rather than seniority and education credits.
+Examples of schools taking innovative approaches to teaching include Matchbook Learning and City Charter High School.
+At Matchbook, they start with an existing failing school and turn it around using same staff and students.
+Matchbook incorporates a blended learning style providing teachers the autonomy to customize their teacher to direct meet their students' needs.
+At City Charter, teachers have multi-level career ladders where their pay is tied to demonstrated competencies rather than seniority and education credits.
 Teachers work in teams and specialize in roles that match their areas of expertise.

-Innosight Institute applies theories of “disruptive innovation” to solve ongoing problems in education.
+The Clayton Christensen Institute for Disruptive Innovation (formerlythe Innosight Institute) applies theories of “disruptive innovation” to solve ongoing problems in education.
 Innosight maintains a database of blended-learning programs nationwide, offers resources on blended learning, and has released other notable publications.

 The Michael & Susan Dell Foundation has released a set of detailed blended-learning case studies, created to help better understand what works for students in blended learning models.
 The site also includes a variety of blog posts on blended learning.

 CEE-Trust's BlendedLearningNow aggregates leading blogs, articles, and online videos about blended learning.

 “How to break free of our 19th-century factory-model education system” advocates using tools thoughtfully as school leaders consider innovation.

 “Kickin’ it old school and inventing the future” discusses features of new blended-learning models.

 “Peering into the future of blended learning” recaps visits to several blended-learning schools and offers observations about the future of blended learning.